lemurengine/lemurbot/README.md

 php artisan migrate
 ```

-### Additional Migration Step: Run the command to update the user to an admin user
+### Additional Upgrade Step: Run the command to update the user to an admin user
 Only do this is you are migrating from the old project \
 If you have existing data and want to give a user bot_admin privileges you can run this command.
 ```php